-Like other hospital-based vocational training programmes, the RHM programme is funded by Health Workforce New Zealand (HWNZ).
+Like other hospital-based vocational training programmes, the rural hospital medicine programme is funded by Health Workforce New Zealand (HWNZ).
 HWNZ has contracts with DHBs that cover the costs of your training, such as release time for formal and informal teaching, consultant 'slow down time' related to teaching, and external costs such as university and college fees.